Strategies to keep your teen safe online

-Tom Underhill is a technology expert and has been involved with the internet for more than fifteen years.
-He is the author of eight books on technical and introspective topics and has lectured at regional, national and international venues.
+Tom Underhill is a technology expert and has been involved with the Internet since the early days of the World Wide Web.
+Tom is the author of eight books on technical and introspective topics and has lectured at regional, national and international venues.

-Chad Kelland has his Masterís of Arts in Psychology from Chapman University.
-He is the senior researcher on the project.
+Chad Kelland has his Master’s of Arts in Psychology from Chapman University.
+He was the senior researcher on the project.

 Hyperstimulation: Helping Teens Survive Online Life